Metamizole: Medical uses

+Metamizole, with its analgesic (pain relief), antipyretic (fever reduction), and spasmolytic (relax muscle contractions) properties, is utilized in the management of acute pain, fever, and pain caused by muscle spasms.

 It is primarily used for perioperative pain, acute injury, colic, cancer pain, other acute/chronic forms of pain and high fever unresponsive to other agents.
+Metamizole also effectively manages biliary and intestinal colic-like pain, and reduces the spasm of the smooth muscle of the sphincter of Oddi.

 Special populations

 Its use in pregnancy is advised against, although animal studies are reassuring in that they show minimal risk of birth defects.
 Its use in the elderly and those with liver or kidney impairment is advised against, but if these groups of people must be treated, a lower dose and caution is usually advised.
 Its use during lactation is advised against, as it is excreted in breast milk.